-Good quality cement and mud is selected.
-Mud used for the flooring must be clean and should possess enough tensile and shear strength.
+Good quality cement and mud are selected.
+The mud used for the flooring must be clean and should possess enough tensile and shear strength.

-Mud should be fine grained and devoid of gravels or even coarse sand.
+Mud should be fine-grained and devoid of gravel or even coarse sand.
 The mud is kept soaked in the water for about a week before laying the floor.

 2. Preparation of the Bed

 Sprinkle water over the floor.
 Thus, the bed is prepared by wetting the floor.

-A hardcore stone or rubble layer is laid down for a 15 to 25 centimetre thickness when the bed is prepared for the first time.
-Then, the floor is rammed sufficiently so as to obtain a consolidated thickness of about 150 millimetres.
+A hardcore stone or rubble layer is laid down for a 15 to 25 centimeter thickness when the bed is prepared for the first time.
+Then, the floor is rammed sufficiently so as to obtain a consolidated thickness of about 150 millimeter.

 This imparts flooring the strength to prevent dampness and rodents from making holes.
 It also prevents underground settlement and thus avoids the flooring from getting deteriorated.

 3. Stabilizing the Materials

 Constructing a mud house in recent times does not mean just spreading the mud and cement and you are done!

 The characteristics of mud are enhanced by the addition of stabilisers.